leandroamorimlagoa/blazor-MLNet-cripto-analysis/README.md

 Application in Blazor .NET 7 with ML.NET 7 used to analyze and invest cryptocurrencies on the foxbit.com.br platform

+# DO NOT USE THIS APPLICATION TO INVEST IN CRYPTOCURRENCIES

 ## This is a proof of concept project
 The objective is to integrate with the foxbit.com.br platform to get Crypto stocks values and create buy and sell orders.
+This project is a proof of concept and is not intended to be used for actual trading.
+The code is not optimized for speed or accuracy.
+The code is not optimized for memory usage.
+The code is not optimized for security.
+The code is not optimized for anything.

 # Current Status
 Application is still in development, but you can already use it to analyze the price of cryptocurrencies and invest in them.